-Club Wyndham King Cotton Villas are at 1 King Cotton Road Edisto Beach, SC 29438.
+Club Wyndham King Cotton Villas is at 1 King Cotton Road Edisto Beach, SC 29438.
 Edisto Beach, South Carolina, is South of Charleston, South Carolina, and over 1.5 hours south of Myrtle Beach.
 It has a pace and a feel that is truly unique since it seems unimpacted by commercial real estate and concerns.

 Day One Arrival

-As I often do when going to South Carolina or Florida, I had drive down Interstate 95 today to the resort.
+As I often do when going to South Carolina or Florida, I had driven down Interstate 95 today to the resort.
 It was a bit of a drive and the last hour seemed longer since they were off the Interstate itself.

 All in the trip was about 7 hours door to door.
 I could have taken older route 17 if something was wrong with Interstate 95, but I was lucky there was light traffic for May since I was going down midweek.

 When you first arrive here, the feeling is very residential.
 Almost like you are just going to be checking into a home.
 The lobby is small but still had 4 check-in computers staffed with helpful people with smiles and nice greetings.
 I got sorted with my room access quickly and checked in with no issues.

 Video by Andrew Hutto